alperyilmaz/lists-online/project-graduation-thesis-2021.md

 * You can share your screen to present.
 * The presenting students are expected to have camera on
 * Your presentation should take no more than 8 mins.
-2 mins will be used for Q/A session
+2 mins will be used for Q/A session.
+If there are two or more students please try to limit your presentation at 15 mins.
 * Please use the [Zoom meeting link](http://online.yildiz.edu.tr/JoinMeeting?organizationid=646bebbc-56ee-42fb-84b7-9ca8d19339bf&meetingid=c05e3276-c1e3-4611-96e5-58c08a5ae66c) to connect to afternoon session.Please connect the room before your scheduled time to prevent delays

 ## Graduation Thesis